emm-jay-ahh/terminal_t1a3/README.md

 To go back to the Main Menu you can select and enter Back to Main Menu or use the shortcut key [b]

+Error:

+Providing the wrong interface will show the following error.

+"error fetching interface information: Device not found"

 <br />

 ### TOOL 02 - Ping Host